Djimi02/Sport-App-Client/README.md

 </div>

 ## Technical desciption
 This application is the client side of the project.
 It communicates with a Spring Boot server containing PostgreSQL database using http requests.
 For more information, you can check my [repository](https://github.com/Djimi02/Sport-App-Server).

+Since the idea of the application is to include multiple sports, I tried to make my code as extendable as I could.
+For this reason, I used Strategy Design pattern for loading the sport specific group/game fragment in the group/game activity.
+Furthermore, since much of the functionality between the different sports in the game and group fragmnets overlap, Template Design Pattern is appliad to minimize the code duplication.